dineshkummarc/Stand.ard.iz.er/README.md

 Size?
 -----
-At the moment it's around 41k original source and the approx 12k minified (more with GZIP) + you might not need all these features so it'll be even less.
+At the moment it's around 41k original source and approx 12k minified (more with GZIP) + you might not need all these features so it'll be even less.